Saskatchewan: Transportation

 The main Saskatchewan waterways are the North Saskatchewan River or South Saskatchewan River routes.
 In total, there are 3,050 bridges maintained by the Department of Highways in Saskatchewan.
 There are currently twelve ferry services operating in the province, all under the jurisdiction of the Department of Highways.

 The Saskatoon Airport was initially established as part of the Royal Canadian Air Force training program during World War II.
 It was renamed the John G. Diefenbaker Airport in 1993.
 Roland J. Groome Airfield is the official designation for the Regina International Airport as of 2005; the airport was established in 1930.

-Airlines offering service to Saskatchewan are Air Canada, WestJet Airlines, Delta Air Lines, Transwest Air, Sunwing Airlines, Norcanair Airlines, La Ronge Aviation Services Ltd, La Loche Airways, Osprey Wings Ltd, Buffalo Narrows Airways Ltd, Île-à-la-Crosse Airways Ltd, Voyage Air, Pronto Airways, Venture Air Ltd, Pelican Narrows Air Service, Jackson Air Services Ltd, and Northern Dene Airways Ltd.
+Airlines offering service to Saskatchewan are Air Canada, WestJet, Delta Air Lines, Transwest Air, Sunwing Airlines, Norcanair Airlines, La Ronge Aviation Services Ltd, La Loche Airways, Osprey Wings Ltd, Buffalo Narrows Airways Ltd, Île-à-la-Crosse Airways Ltd, Voyage Air, Pronto Airways, Venture Air Ltd, Pelican Narrows Air Service, Jackson Air Services Ltd, and Northern Dene Airways Ltd.

 The Government of Canada agreed to contribute $20 million for two new interchanges in Saskatoon.
 One of them being at the Highway 219/Lorne Avenue intersection with Circle Drive, the other at the Senator Sid Buckwold Bridge (Idylwyld Freeway) and Circle Drive.
 This is part of the Asia-Pacific Gateway and Corridor Initiative to improve access to the CNR's intermodal freight terminal thereby increasing Asia-Pacific trade.
-Also, the Government of Canada will contribute $27 million to Regina to construct a CPR intermodal facility and improve infrastructure transportation to the facility from both national highway networks, Highway 1, the TransCanada Highway and Highway 11, Louis Riel Trail.
+Also, the Government of Canada will contribute $27 million to Regina to construct a CPR intermodal facility and improve infrastructure transportation to the facility from both national highway networks, Highway 1, the Trans-Canada Highway and Highway 11, Louis Riel Trail.
 This also is part of the Asia-Pacific Gateway and Corridor Initiative to improve access to the CPR terminal and increase Asia-Pacific trade.

 Culture

 Saskatchewan is home to a number of museums.
-The Royal Saskatchewan Museum serves as the provincial museum of the province.
+The Royal Saskatchewan Museum is the provincial museum of the province.
 Other museums include Diefenbaker House, Evolution of Education Museum, Museum of Antiquities, the RCMP Heritage Centre, Rotary Museum of Police and Corrections, Saskatchewan Science Centre, Saskatchewan Western Development Museum, and the T.rex Discovery Centre.

 Art

 The province is home to several art galleries, including MacKenzie Art Gallery, and Remai Modern.
 The province is also home to several performing arts centres including the Conexus Arts Centre in Regina, and TCU Place in Saskatoon.
-PAVED Arts, a new media artist-run space, is also located in Saskatoon.
+PAVED Arts, a new media artist-run space, is also in Saskatoon.